paflou/Project_Databases/README.md

-To compile and run the project hosted at [paflou/Project_Databases](https://github.com/paflou/Project_Databases), follow these steps:

 ### 1. **Set Up the MySQL Database**

    1. **Install MySQL**: If you don't have MySQL installed, download and install it from [MySQL's official website](https://dev.mysql.com/downloads/mysql/).